AJ2O/aws-whitepapers-summary/cncf-security.md

   - These elements provide a trail of evidence to follow when an investigation takes place and a root cause needs to be established

 ## Runtime Environment
-The Runtime phase comprises three critical areas: compute, access, and storage.
+The Runtime phase is comprised of three main areas: [compute](#compute), [storage](#storage), and [access](#access).

 ### Compute
+- **Containers**
+  - Containers provide virtualization on the OS-level, so using an underlying read-only OS is important, with other services disabled
+  - Improperly configured containers can impact the host kernel security, and thus compromising all other services running on the same host
+- **Orchestration**
+  - Orchestration systems have many components that co-exist, yet can operate independently of each other, and thus present attack vectors that impact the system's overall security:
+    - Malicious access and misuse of the orchestrator's APIs
+    - Interception of control plane or application traffic
+    - Unauthorized changes to any of the system's initial configurations
+  - Orchestrator control plane components (ex. scheduler, API server, controller-manager) should communicate via mutual authentication
+- **Serverless Functions**
+  - Ingress network inspection can be used to detect and remove malicious payloads and commands to functions (ex.
+SQL injection)
+  - Egress network inspection can be used to detect and if possible, prevent access to functions from [command and control (C&C)](https://www.trendmicro.com/vinfo/us/security/definition/command-and-control-server) servers
+  - Using principle of least privilege, internal processes must only execute functions defined in an explicit allow list
+- **Audit Log Analysis**
+  - Audit logs can be used to identify system compromise, abuse, or misconfiguration
+  - Automation can be used to detect system violations based on preset rules that filter violations based on the organization's policies
+  - Logs should be immediately routed to a location inaccessible using  cluster-level credentials, to prevent attackers from covering their tracks

 ### Storage
+- **Types of Storage**
+  - *Presented Storage* - Storage directly made available to workloads such as:
+    - Volumes
+    - Block stores
+    - Shared Filesystems
+  - *Access Storage* - Storage accessed via APIs:
+    - Object stores
+    - Key-Value stores
+    - Databases
+    - Caching layers
+  - The interfaces by which workloads can access, store, and consume storage may be protected via access controls, authentication, authorization, encryption at rest, and encryption in transit

 ### Access
 - **Identity and Access Management (IAM)**
-  - Applications and workloads should be explicitly authorized to communicate with each other using mutual authentication
+  - Workloads should be explicitly authorized to communicate with each other using mutual authentication
 - **Credential Management**
-  - **Hardware Security Modules (HSMs)** - HSMs should be used to physically protect cryptographic secrets with an encryption key that does not leave the HSM
+  - *Hardware Security Modules (HSMs)* - HSMs should be used to physically protect cryptographic secrets with an encryption key that does not leave the HSM
-  - **Credential Management Cycle** - Secrets, whenever possible, should have a short expiration period, after which they become useless
+  - *Credential Management Cycle* - Secrets, whenever possible, should have a short expiration period, after which they become useless
 - **Availability** - Implement guardrails for DoS and DDoS attacks

 # Security Assurance